Vadim-evisu/true-masonry/README.md

 😄 What does this do
 - Responsive! ..always
-- No Dependencies - Which means no need for jQuery!
-- Works with existing CSS animations on your elements, like fading in on first load
 - CSS powered (Faster to render)
 - Allows for Gaps (Gutters) between elements